 Skip the Line Colosseum Tour

-The first stop on this Rome in a day tour is the 2,000-year-old Roman Colosseum.
+One of the highlights of this Rome in a day tour is the 2,000-year-old Roman Colosseum.
 We provide your skip the line Colosseum tickets, so there’s no need to wait around in long lines.
 This is your opportunity to learn about the Flavian Amphitheater (Colosseum) in dramatic detail from your expert guide.

 Stand where gladiators and wild animals once fought.
 Your guide will go into detail about the highly competitive and gruesome games that were fought right where you are standing.
 Then, look up to the stands and imagine what it must’ve felt like here when it was filled with up to 60,000 screaming spectators.
 Before moving onto the Roman Forum, see the first and second tiers.
 Just like in modern times, those with the highest status sat closest to the games.
 This way, they could see every (bloody) detail up close.